paulirotta/Tantalum/README.txt

 <myhomedir>/nokia_eclipse or <myhomedir>/NetBeansProjects.

 The latest source can be pulled from the respository using git.
-The cross-platform example is released seperately and can be found from the link below.
+The cross-platform example is released separately and can be found from the link below.

 For additional setup details, see: https://github.com/TantalumMobile/Tantalum